Guide: Master Jett, tips, tricks and advices

 Finally, Back Wind allows you to dodge a good number of skills that would represent an imminent danger.
 This is particularly the case when Raze advances rapidly on you with his ultimate activated.

 Since patch 4.08The Back Wind skill has been reworked.
 It is now necessary to activate the skill once before you can use the dash.
-By doing so, you trigger a 12 second window of time, during which you can actually dash.
-To do this, you simply engage the skill again, while pressing a directional key, right or left.
+By doing so, you trigger the opening of a 12-second time windowduring which you can actually dasher.
+To do this, you simply switch the skill on again, while pressing a directional key, right or left.
 It is also possible to send Jett backwards.
 If no directional key is used, Jett will spontaneously move forward.
 If you do not use the skill before the time runs out, you lose its use.

 It therefore becomes important and necessary to plan the use of Tailwind in advance.
 When you take a line from the Operator at the beginning of the game, remember to activate it, just in case.
 If you feel that you may be in danger, because of an imminent opponent's rush, don't hesitate to activate it too.
 This will make it easier for you to run away or dodge an attack, if necessary.